-At any meeting of shareholders, shareholders will be encouraged to ask questions of the Board of Directors in relation to the matters to be considered at such meeting and where appropriate relating to the operation of the Company.
+Shareholders are encouraged to ask questions of the Board of Directors in relation to the matters to be considered at shareholders meetings and where appropriate relating to the operation of the Company.

 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically.